Troubleshooting¶

 , search for ENABLE_NS_ASSERTIONS

-, and change the corresponding setting for Release to Yes.
+, and change the Release setting to Yes.

-It is recommended to configure this only in the debugging base, use the default configuration for normal packaging and release.
+It is recommended to configure this only in the debugging base, and use the default configuration for normal packaging and distribution.

-If the above configuration has not been done, you can also enable Debug mode and view the debug logs in the "Console" to determine if the SDK has initialized successfully based on the log content.
+If the above configuration is not performed, you can also enable Debug debugging, and check the debugging logs in the "Console" to determine whether the SDK is initialized successfully.

-You can enable the debug feature of the SDK through the following configuration.
+You can enable the debug function of the SDK through the following configuration.

 var ftMobileSDK = uni.requireNativePlugin("GCUniPlugin-MobileAgent");